talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$loyaltyProgramId = 56; // int | Identifier of the card-based loyalty program containing the loyalty card.
+$loyaltyProgramId = 56; // int | Identifier of the loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
 $loyaltyTransactionType = 'loyaltyTransactionType_example'; // string | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
 $subledgerId = 'subledgerId_example'; // string | The ID of the subledger by which we filter the data.
 $startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
+Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
+Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-$pageSize = 50; // int | The number of items in this response.
+$pageSize = 50; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.

 try {